Noise-driven bifurcations in a nonlinear Fokker-Planck system describing stochastic neural fields: Bifurcation analysis

 where $\kappa_c = \tfrac{2|W_0|^2}{L^{2d}\pi B^2}$ and $\rho^* = \lim_{\kappa\to +\infty} \bar \rho_\infty$.
-Note that the function $\Psi$ is not defined on $(0,\kappa_c)$ since $\Phi_0'=0$.
+Note that the function $\Psi$ is not defined on $(0,\kappa_c)$ since $ (\Phi_0^\kappa)'=0$.

-Hence, for all $k\in\N^d$ satisfying the hypotheses, there is a unique intersection between the horizontal line $\tfrac{\tilde W (k)}{\Theta(k)}$ and the decreasing function $\Psi$ for some value $\kappa\in(\kappa_c,+\infty)$.
+Hence, for all $k\in\N^d$ satisfying the hypotheses, there is a unique intersection up to permutations of $k$, between the horizontal line $\tfrac{\tilde W (k)}{\Theta(k)}$ and the decreasing function $\Psi$ for some value $\kappa\in(\kappa_c,+\infty)$.
 We can then apply either Theorem \ref{thm:main} or the discussion in Subsection \ref{sec:high_dim} to prove that there is a bifurcation for this value of $\kappa$. \end{proof}

 \begin{remark} If $\Phi$ is not a $C^1$ function at point 0, for example the ReLU function $\Phi=(x)^+$, then the function

 does not satisfy $\lim_{\kappa\to \kappa_c} \Psi(\kappa) = 0$.
 However, if we have a left limit $\Phi'_{+} = \lim_{\kappa\to0^+} \Phi'(\kappa)$, and if $\Phi''$ exists on $\R^*$, we can still state a similar result with